BLUEBERRIES need full sun

 Marc Fadding, President of Marconica, Inc., presented this research at Ward’s Nursery on Saturday March 12, 2017. email@example.com; Marconica, Inc. website

-Building an arbor to support netting is the most common control.
-When planning your Blueberry patch layout you need to do so with an arbor in mind.
-Design your arbor has to work with the dimensions of the rolls of plastic mesh (typically 7’ by 100’).
+Building an arbor to support netting is the most common control for pests.
+When planning your Blueberry patch layout, do it with an arbor in mind.
+Your arbor design has to work with the dimensions of the rolls of plastic mesh (typically 7’ by 100’).
 And, allow for future growth of the bushes.
 Plastic netting should be ½” mesh; larger than that and Wrens will get in.

 The design should allow the netting on the roof to be removed for the winter, otherwise heavy winter snows will rip it down and potentially destroy the arbor.
 You could put netting on individual bushes but I have found this to be nuisance.